Jashwanafathima/Experiment--04-Interfacing-digital-output-with-arduino-ultrasonic-sensor/README.md

  # EXPERIMENT-NO--05-Distance measurement using Ultrasonic sensor
+DATE: 08-03-2024
+NAME: JASHWANA FATHIMA S
+ROLL NO : 212222040059
+DEPARTMENT: BE CSE
 ## AIM:
 To interface an ultrasonic pair and measure the distance in centimeters , calculate the error